 Road trip check up

-- Check the air pressure in all tires, including the spare;
+- Check the air pressure in all tires, including the spare.

-- Change the oil and filter according to manufacturer's service interval specifications; and
+- Change the oil and filter according to manufacturer's service interval specifications.

 - Test the headlights, brake lights, turn signals, emergency flashers and interior lights.